Emoticon-like characters in The Humboldt Union, Kansas, May 14, 1881. via Yesterday’s Print.

 Scott E Fahlman suggests a use of :) and :( in September, 1982.
 This happened on a bulletin board at Carnegie Mellon University in Pittsburgh, USA.
 It caught on pretty fast, and in November there were already several variations.

-There are many earlier examples of smilies, but this is likely what popularized emoticons as we know them today.
+There are many older examples of emoticons, but this is likely what popularized emoticons as we know them today.